Paerau Corneal

-Paerau Corneal (born 1961) is a New Zealand ceramicist of Tūwharetoa and Te Āti Haunui-a-Paparangi descent.
+Paerau Corneal (born 1961) is a New Zealand ceramicist.

 Education

 Corneal holds a certificate in craft design (1988) and a diploma in craft design Māori (1991) from Waiariki Institute of Technology.
+She is of Ngāti Tūwharetoa and Te Āti Haunui-A-Pāpārangi descent.

 Career

 Corneal has exhibited both internationally and nationally since 1988.
 A consistent theme in her work is Māori female empowerment.
 From 2013 Corneal has collaborated with contemporary Māori dancer Louise Potiki Bryant.
 Their performance work entitled Kiri references a creation narrative of the first Māori human, Hineahuone, and opened for the 2014 Tempo Dance Festival in Auckland.

 Throughout her career, Corneal has been involved in varying artist collectives.
 She was a founding member, alongside Manos Nathan, Baye Riddell, Wi Taepa and Colleen Waata Urlich of Ngā Kaihanga Uku, a collective of Māori clay workers.

 Corneal was also involved with Kauwae, a collective of Māori women artists formed in 1997; Te Rōpū o Ngā Wāhine Kai Whakairo, a collective of Māori women carvers and Haeata Women's Collective.